yiyunliu/DCOI/ARTIFACT-README.md

 implementation of DCOI.

 The Coq development substantiates the results claimed in the paper as indicated by the footnotes.
-All results are proved about DCOI^$\omega$, presented in Sections 3-5.
+All results are proved about DCOI$^\omega$, presented in Sections 3-5.

 The code examples presented in Section 2 can be found in